WilliamsandBrandanLab/WilliamsandBrandanLab.github.io/index.md

 # Welcome to the Williams and Brandan lab anaylsis page!
-Welcome to the Williams and Brendan Lab anaylsis page!
-Below are various calcium and electrophysiology analysis packages

 ## Douglas Mental Health University Institute
-The Williams hippocampus and memory laboratory - McGill Univeristy

-The Brandan Lab - McGill University
+The Williams hippocampus and memory laboratory - McGill Univeristy The Brandan Lab - McGill University

 In vitro approaches aiming to better understanding individual neuronal function